ArchitektDieWelt/web-docker/README.md

 These are modules which are injected into the page as soon as the first render is finished.

+### Global Modules

+These are particular types of page modules which can be used by other modules as shared dependency.

 ### Local development

 1. run following build commands to create the test fragments